 Luggage delivered to your hotel for your arrival.

 Medical and mechanical support.

-Accommodation either in comfortable 2 or 3 star French/Italian hotels.
+Accommodation in comfortable 3 star French hotels.

 Substantial breakfast and three course supper

 Most importantly, amazing cycling terrain and scenery.

 Lunches and day time drinks.